aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 Day 2 tasks:-

-Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
+1. Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
-Calculate the die area in microns from the values in floorplan def.
+2. Calculate the die area in microns from the values in floorplan def.
-Load generated floorplan def in magic tool and explore the floorplan.
+3. Load generated floorplan def in magic tool and explore the floorplan.
-Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
+4. Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
-Load generated placement def in magic tool and explore the placement.
+5. Load generated placement def in magic tool and explore the placement.

+$\` Area of die in microns = Die width in microns * Die height in microns `$

 All section 2 logs, reports and results can be found in following run folder: